 5.8 2 Unit Testing Of A Class

-Unit testing is the cornerstone of robust and maintainable software.
-In the context of class-based development, unit testing involves isolating and verifying the functionality of individual classes and their methods.
-This article explores the essential aspects of unit testing a class, providing practical guidance and best practices for writing effective tests.
+Unit testing is the cornerstone of solid and maintainable software.
+On the flip side, in the context of class-based development, unit testing involves isolating and verifying the functionality of individual classes and their methods.
+On the flip side, this article explores the essential aspects of unit testing a class, providing practical guidance and best practices for writing effective tests.
 We'll cover everything from the fundamental principles to advanced techniques, ensuring you have a comprehensive understanding of how to confidently test your classes.

 Why Unit Test Your Classes?